euzu/m3u-filter/README.md

 ### 2.1 `templates`
 If you have a lot of repeats in you regexps, you can use `templates` to make your regexps cleaner.
+You can reference other templates in templates with `!name!`;
 ```yaml
 templates:
   - {name: delimiter, value: '[\s_-]*' }